raspstephan/sugar-flower-fish-or-gravel/README.md

 **WARNING**: fastai requires Python 3.7.
 I used a different conda environment for the fastai experiments.
 Follow the instructions on the fastai documentation.

 In image segmentation, every pixel is assigned one category.
-For this we first need to crease "masks", i.e. an image for every classification that indicates with category each pixel belongs to.
+For this we first need to create "masks", i.e. an image for every classification that indicates with category each pixel belongs to.
 This happens in the `create-segmentation-masks` notebook.

 Then we are using the fastai library to create a modern Unet version in `ml-fastai-segmentation`.